StevenTammen/StevenTammen.github.io/pages/reading-list.md

 Book Main Idea: In a rapidly changing world, the biases and stereotypes that help us process an overload of complex information inevitably distort what we would like to believe is reality.

 Book Practical Applicability: Bias and irrationality lead to poor decisionmaking and overcondifence.
-Becoming aware of ones own biases and irrational beliefs is more than half the battle to overcoming them.
+Becoming aware of one's own biases and irrational beliefs is more than half the battle to overcoming them.

 ### [*Mistakes Were Made (but Not by Me): Why We Justify Foolish Beliefs, Bad Decisions, and Hurtful Acts*](https://www.amazon.com/Mistakes-Were-Made-but-Not/dp/0544574788/)

 Book Main Idea: Self-justification and rationalization are more powerful than most people can imagine, and occur with frightening regularity.

 Book Practical Applicability: Like biases and irrationality above, learning about self-justification and rationalization is unquestionably the first step to overcoming them.
-This book also helps make one a bit less unforgiving with respect to attributing motives to others: people may be selfish and manipulative, but they typically don't start out intending to be that way.
+This book also serves as a chilling reminder that people don't suddenly wake up and find themselves evil, but slip into moral decay through a long string of almost imperceptible self-justifications and rationalizations.
+In otherwords, it reminds one of the banality of evil.